carthach/Onset-Detection/README.md

 C implementation of onset detection method using sprectral flux (difference in the spectrum between frames).
+Who knows, it might even be fast.

 You'll need these libraries, just use your package manager to get them:-